 I’m not a CEO, nor do I play one on TV.
 But that didn’t stop me last week from telling TCL what’s what about the Palm brand.
 Nor, will it stop me from talking about HTC and where its focus should be.
 If you haven’t been watching the feeds, welcome back.
-Google has done its best University of Alabama impression and thrown some steak dinners and escorts at HTC, its new starting quarterback.
+Google has done its best University of Alabama impression and thrown some steak dinners at HTC, its new starting quarterback.
 I don’t watch football – that’s still a thing right?
 Anyway, Google picked up a few good men and women from HTC, plus some intellectual property, for the bargain price of 1.1 billion dollars, also known as “the revenue Google acquired in the time it took to write this article”.

 Google has bought a really solid team of engineers and research and development.
 Mad props.
 And the good news for HTC is that it will still make smartphones.
 But now the question remains, should it?
 I mean, don’t get me wrong – I’m as much of a fan of HTC phones as the next guy.
 But, to me this looks like a desperate, yet necessary move to keep HTC afloat.
 The money was needed to keep HTC running, and that’s perfectly fine.